-EMT UTAH INSTRUCTORS AND COURSE COORDINATORS: With three locations and several courses a year, EMT Utah is always looking for committed, experienced and dedicated instructors to join our team.
+With three locations and more than 50 courses a year, EMT Utah is always looking for committed, experienced and dedicated instructors to join our team.
 The primary responsibility for teaching lies with the Course Coordinator and Instructors.
-All instructors must be formally designated as such by BEMS.
-Additionally, beyond the training provided by BEMS for instructors, we require a commitment of several hours in orienting to the school, locations, policies and procedures, our processes, teaching modalities, our proprietary online learning environment and all aspects of the program prior to teaching in a classroom.
+All Instructors and Course Coordinators must be formally designated as such through endorsement by Utah BEMSP and must renew those endorsements every two years.
+Each new hire must commit several hours to familiarize themselves with the school, our campus locations, policies and procedures, teaching modalities, our proprietary online learning environment, and all aspects of the program prior to teaching in a classroom.

-DUTIES: There is more to teaching than just providing information; creativity, responsiveness, class participation and energy are key components in promoting OUR school as THE choice in EMS education.
+There is more to teaching than just providing information; creativity, professionalism, responsiveness, class participation, and energy are key components in promoting our school as the leader in EMS education.
 Instructors are encouraged to use a variety of teaching modalities in the classroom and online.
-Reading PowerPoint presentations is prohibited.
+Simply reading PowerPoint presentations will not be allowed.

 The following are components of nearly every program and class: